yoavram/SIDEER2013/abstract.md

-# The role of stress-induced mutation in the emergence of complex adaptations
+% The role of stress-induced mutation in the emergence of complex adaptations
+% Yoav Ram
-## Yoav Ram, Department of Molecular Biology and Ecology of Plants, Tel-Aviv University
+% Department of Molecular Biology and Ecology of Plants, Tel-Aviv University

 Stress-induced mutation, the phenomena in which cells increase their mutation rate in response to stress and maladaptation, has been observed in bacteria, yeast and cancer cells.